isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 &#x2610; <i><b>B)[For Category II/III/IV travellers arriving from 2 Dec 2021, 2359 hours and all Category I travellers] On arrival COVID-19 Tests</b></i>

 Take an on-arrival COVID-19 Polymerase Chain Reaction test.
-If you <a href="#stage1e">did not pay for the test ebfore arrival (per Stage 1E)</a>, you will pay on the spot but can expect additional delays in the administration of the test and departure from the checkpoint.
+If you <a href="#stage1e">did not pay for the test before arrival (per Stage 1E)</a>, you will pay on the spot but can expect additional delays in the administration of the test and departure from the checkpoint.

 &#x2610;  <i><b>C) Transport to Self-Isolation / Stay-Home Notice accommodation) </b></i>